kopia/kopia/site/content/docs/FAQs/_index.md

 * Disabling compression will result in less memory usage than enabling compression.
 If you want to keep compression, [compression benchmarks](../advanced/compression/) suggest `s2`, `deflate`, and `gzip` are the most memory-friendly compression algorithms when backing up small files.
 When backing up large files, all the compression algorithms have similar memory usage.
 Thus, if your machine has low memory, try `s2`, `deflate`, or `gzip`.
 Read the FAQ on [enabling compression](#how-do-i-decrease-kopias-cpu-usage) to learn how to change or remove compression in Kopia.
 * Decreasing the number of parallel snapshots and parallel file reads will decrease Kopia's memory usage because Kopia will run fewer simultaneous processes.
 Read the FAQ on [decreasing Kopia's CPU usage](#how-do-i-decrease-kopias-cpu-usage) to learn how to decrease parallelism in Kopia.

+#### What are Incomplete Snapshots?

+When creating snapshots from large files or folders, `Kopia` sometimes marks snapshots as incomplete.
+This is because `Kopia` creates `checkpoints` at predefined time intervals.
+If a snapshot takes longer than the predefined checkpoint interval, `Kopia` creates a temporary **incomplete** snapshot, preventing the snapshot from being garbage-collected by the maintenance tasks. *Kopia* will remove incomplete snapshots once a **complete** snapshot of the files and directories has been created.

+For more information on the `checkpoint interval`, please refer to the [command-line reference](../reference/command-line/common/).

 #### What is a Kopia Repository Server?